fybrik/fybrik/site/docs/tasks/multicluster.md

     kubernetes_host=<Kubernetes api server address> \
     kubernetes_ca_cert=@ca.crt
 ```
-More details on the parameters in the command above can be found [here](https://www.vaultproject.io/api/auth/kubernetes).
+More details on the parameters in the command above can be found in [Vault's documentation](https://www.vaultproject.io/api/auth/kubernetes).

-1. Add Vault policy and role to allow the modules to get the dataset credentials.
-More details on defining Vault policy for Fybrik can be found [here](../concepts/vault_plugins.md).
-Vault role which binds the policy to the modules can be defined as in the following example:
+1. Add the Vault policy and role to allow the modules to get the dataset credentials.
+More details on defining Vault policy for Fybrik can be found in [HashiCorp Vault plugins page](../concepts/vault_plugins.md).
+The Vault role which binds the policy to the modules can be defined in the following example:
 ```bash
 vault write auth/<auth path>/role/module \
     bound_service_account_names="*" \